Donaim/miseq-workflow-pres/slides.md

 </v-drag>

 <!--
-This is the first critical handoff in our workflow - moving from an abstract request to a concrete physical sample that both the lab and our automated systems can track.
+Transition from requisition to physical sample is part of the pipeline.

-The challenge here is coordination.
+One challenge here is coordination.
 Someone in the lab is handling a physical tube with a label.
-Meanwhile, our bioinformatics pipeline needs to know exactly which sample that tube represents, what project it belongs to, and what kind of analysis we promised to deliver.
+At the same time, our bioinformatics pipeline needs to know
+- exactly which sample that tube represents,
+- what project it belongs to,
+- and what kind of analysis we promised to deliver.

-QAI is our custom-built LIMS - Laboratory Information Management System.
+QAI is our custom-built Laboratory Information Management System.
 Here, it solves three core problems:

 First, it provides the coordination layer between the physical lab and our automated informatics systems.

 Second, it handles historical preservation.
 QAI stores everything in an Oracle database.
-This means years later, if someone asks "what happened with this sample?", we can reconstruct many details.

 Third, it provides input validation.
 Before a sample ever reaches the sequencer, QAI checks that sample IDs are formatted correctly, that the requisition exists, that the sample type matches what was requested.
-This catches problems early, before they waste expensive sequencing runs.

-The concrete artifact that QAI produces is the sample sheet - a CSV file that defines which samples are in a MiSeq run and how they should be processed.
-Both MiSeq software and MiCall's automated watcher will later read those sample sheets.
+A concrete artifact that QAI produces is the sample sheet.
+It is a CSV file that defines which samples are in a MiSeq run and how they should be processed.

-The procedure details - how lab staff use QAI's interface, what fields they fill in - those are documented in our SOPs.
-What matters here is understanding QAI's architectural role: it's the authoritative source of truth that connects requisitions to samples to sequencing runs.
 -->

 ---